 To be more involved in the way cosmetics are regulated in Australia get involved with the National Toxics Network.
 They’re currently working with the regulator NICNAS to better regulate things.
 They also helped to get BPA phased out in baby bottles here.

-Almost 90 per cent of ingredients used in personal care products have not been tested for human safety and well publicized nasties such as phthalates (an industrial chemical that causes reproductive issues and birth defects) can be – and is mostly – disguised in the ingredients list as “fragrance”.
+Almost 90 per cent of ingredients used in personal care products have not been tested for human safety and well publicised nasties such as phthalates (an industrial chemical that causes reproductive issues and birth defects) can be – and is mostly – disguised in the ingredients list as “fragrance”.
 Indeed, companies aren’t even required to list all their ingredients.
 Which might leave you throwing your hands in the (nano-particle tainted) air.
 What the hell are we meant to do?

 Should we all become bubble people?
 I don’t think so.
 It’s not possible.
 It’s a matter of lessening harm as much as possible.

 This week’s experiment has actually been my longest – I’ve been seeking answers to these questions for five months and consulted experts world-wide.
 This is what I did:

 * I gradually used up old products (chucking stuff out is plain wrong) and replaced with toxin-free versions (not all of it, but prioritising stuff that stays on the skin).

 * A rule of thumb: no parabens or words containing, “PEGS”, “eth” (eg sodium laureth sulfate ) or “amines” (these are also written up in the ingredients list as MEA, DEA, TEA etc).
 For a list of toxic ingredients that you can tick off against your product go here.

 Then I “detoxed”.
 First off antiperspirant.
 It took three weeks for my pores to “unclog” and adjust to the natural deodorant.